au-ts/cogent/docs/surface.rst

     ({x : A, y : B, z : C, u : D, w : E} take (..)) put x

-Note that the parens around the record and first ``take`` is mandatory.
+Note that the parentheses around the record and first ``take`` is mandatory.
 Arbitrary many levels of nestings is possible.

-Unboxed Records
+Unboxed records
 ---------------

-Note: For new users of this language, it's recommended to skip over this subsection and come back later.

 Unboxed records are pretty much like regular records, except that their wrappers (i.e. the unboxed container) are lightweight that no allocation